NearDeFi/bos-apps-examples/README.md

 # Native Apps for Blockchain Opearting System (BOS) Gateways

-This repository hosts sample applications for opeating a BOS gateway in a local environment, as a native app for Windows, MacOS, and Linux.
+This repository hosts sample applications for operating a BOS gateway in a local environment, as a native app for Windows, MacOS, and Linux.

 These applications are intended exclusively for demonstration and should be used in accordance with the [End User License Agreement (EULA)](EULA.md).